The beachfront Turks and Caicos Islands House of Assembly at Cockburn Town

 Independence

-Both political parties have at some point stated independence to be a goal.
-Independence was previously agreed for 1982, but the failure of the PDM to win the election caused a policy reversal, and a suspension of the constitution in 1986 because of government corruption caused the independence movement to fade.
+Both political parties have at some point stated independence as a goal.
+Independence was previously agreed upon in 1982, but the failure of the PDM to win the election caused a policy reversal, and a suspension of the constitution in 1986 because of government corruption caused the independence movement to fade.
 The independence movement has been revitalized following the British interim administration from 2009 to 2012.

 The Turks and Caicos and the European Union